-We have built a next-generation eCommerce risk management platform that allows online merchants to create trusted relationships with their consumers.
+We have built a next-generation platform that allows online merchants to create trusted relationships with their consumers.
 Leveraging machine learning that benefits from a global merchant network, our platform identifies the individual behind each online interaction, helping merchants-our customers-eliminate risk and uncertainty from their business.
-We drive higher sales and reduce fraud and other operating costs for our merchants and strive to provide superior consumer experiences.
+We drive higher sales and reduce fraud and other operating costs for our merchants and provide superior consumer experiences.

-We believe legacy fraud platforms and rules-based, in-house solutions are frequently slow, inaccurate, expensive, and inflexible.
-They can often produce the wrong decision-by rejecting good transactions or accepting fraudulent ones-which causes merchants to either lose revenue or incur unnecessary expenses in the form of chargebacks and other fees.
-We believe the slow manual processes that some legacy fraud platforms depend on can also produce poor shopping experiences, and their outdated infrastructure may prevent merchants from adapting to fast-changing consumer preferences and fraud techniques.
+Legacy fraud platforms and rules-based, in-house solutions are frequently slow, inaccurate, expensive, and inflexible.
+They often produce the wrong decision-by rejecting good transactions or accepting fraudulent ones-which causes merchants to either lose revenue or incur unnecessary expenses in the form of chargebacks and other fees.
+The slow manual processes that legacy fraud platforms depend on typically also produce poor shopping experiences, and their outdated infrastructure cannot adapt to fast-changing consumer preferences and fraud techniques.

-Our eCommerce risk management platform is built to solve these problems with proprietary machine learning models that drive an automated decisioning engine.
-We have designed our platform to be fast, accurate, scalable, and cost-effective.
+Our platform is built to solve these problems with proprietary machine learning models that drive an automated decisioning engine.
+Our platform is fast, accurate, scalable, and cost-effective.
 It supports our core chargeback guarantee product-which optimizes merchant approval rates-as well as other products that mitigate similar eCommerce risks for those same merchants.